jamesma/KLEEDynamicTesting/README.md

 Part 2.2
 ========

 One of KLEE's limitations is that KLEE cannot handle symbolic floating points.
-As a result, I have modified `p1.c` from part1, using float in place of int.
-Running KLEE generates only 1 test case.
+As a result, I have modified `p1.c` from part1, using `float` in place of `int`.
+Running KLEE generates only _1_ test case.
 KLEE did not manage to cover all feasible paths.
 Directory containing modified `p1.c`: `/part2/cannot_cover_all_feasible_paths`